paras594/guides/nodejs-guide.md

 				success: false,
 				message: "Request Timeout.",
 				errors: {
 					error: "Your reset password period has expired.
-Make a new reset password request."
+Make a new reset password request.", },
-				}
 			});
 		}